NYCPlanning/design/CPP (CPE)/usability-interview-script.md

 [Send the following task scenario into the chat]

-    Find information related who is in charge of the project and what type of project it is?
+    Find information related to who manages the project.

 [User has found who manages the project and project type.]
 [Note down time.
 Reset timer.]